fatenghriss/reacher_rl/report.md

 * [model.py](training/model.py) to get the code for the network architecture
 * [ddpg.py](agents/ddpg.py) to get the code for the agent's implementation
 * [train.py](training/train.py) to get the code for training

+## Improvement
+I believe that I would be interested to verify if [SAC](https://arxiv.org/abs/1801.01290) (Soft Actor Critic) would give better results, due to the fact that it incorporates the entropy measure of the policy into the reward to encourage exploration.
+Or even D4PG, as it permits to make it run in a distributional fashion.